Manche: Climate

 The climate is oceanic with relatively mild winters in which temperatures go below zero only for a few days.
 Summer temperatures are usually around 20 °C, and can occasionally reach 35 °C in direct sunlight.
 Precipitation is heavy but varies greatly by region, from 700mm on the coast to 1300mm in the southern central area.
 Highly localised but not life-threatening flash flooding has been experienced during the last few springs.

 The west coast benefits from the influence of the Gulf Stream and this has enabled the naturalization of Mediterranean and exotic plants such as mimosas, palms, and agaves.

 There is often a sea breeze on the coast, which combined with tides, contributes to rapid temperature changes in the course of a single day.
 Sea temperatures can be very pleasant for swimming between June and October.

 Demographics

-Inhabitants of the department are called Manchots or Manchois.
+Inhabitants of the department are called Manchots or Manchois in French.